Want the perfect workout program?Take Quiz

 Brands we recommend for half rack:

-A power rack is the most expensive and heavy duty option of the three.
+A full rack or power rack is the most expensive and heavy duty option of the three.
 Let’s find out if it’s right for you...

-Power racks (aka power cages) are the most versatile option.
+Full racks (aka power racks) are the most versatile option.
 You can do all the lifts we mentioned with the other squat racks plus you’ll have a lot of options for accessory attachments.

 With power racks, you will be doing your work inside the cage, so be aware of this.
 That said, you can buy additional safety arms for outside-the-cage use...or you can just use bumper plates (depending on your floor).
 The j-hooks can attach inside and outside, but most people work inside because that’s where the safeties (pins, straps or bars) are located.